BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * Tell me about a time you had to speak up in a difficult environment.
 * **Answer** talking with parents for coming to andhra when they questioned that in front of parents itself i was unable to do well, how can i do if I stay away from them
+* **Answer** talking about the new approach for the new customer in front of all the team members as I am still intern but later came to know in this industry we all are same though there are some experience people so it is actually good to speak out at that point so that others can give their opinion about the approach

 ### Dive Deep